mateo19182/ee-bench/README.md

 Explore/Exploit benchmark for LLMs.
 Measures how well language models navigate the exploration vs. exploitation tradeoff across varied scenarios — from slot machines to treasure hunts.

-## Why

-LLMs default to over-exploitation (greedy behavior), and increasing temperature gives random variation, not directed exploration.
-This benchmark quantifies that gap across models, temperatures, and task types.

 ## Environments

 ### Bandits (stationary)